Skip to content

 At the heart of any curriculum is its impact—how effectively it supports students' growth and learning.
 Regularly evaluating the curriculum impact allows schools to assess whether their students are achieving the desired learning outcomes and if the curriculum is meeting its intended goals.
 A strong curriculum framework also addresses the broader needs of students, including closing the attainment gap and ensuring that no child is left behind, especially those with SEND.

-PlanBee’s Curriculum Subscription for Primary Schools
+PlanBee’s Curriculum Resources for Primary Schools

 At PlanBee, we understand the complexities of curriculum design and the importance of building a tailored framework that works for your school.
-Our school subscriptions provide comprehensive resources for curriculum design, including overviews, lesson plans, assessment tools, and creative teaching strategies that align with the National Curriculum and support inclusive learning.

 At PlanBee, we are driven by a clear vision: